Kaiser to pay $49 million to California for illegally dumping private medical records, medical waste

 In 2021, the federal government sued Kaiser Permanente, alleging the health care giant committed Medicare fraud and pressured doctors to list incorrect diagnoses on medical records in order to receive higher reimbursements.

-In 2014, the California Department of Justice sued Kaiser after it delayed notifying its employees about an unencrypted USB drive that was discovered at a Santa Cruz thrift store.
-The USB drive contained over 20,000 employee records.
+The California Department of Justice sued the company in 2014 after it delayed notifying its employees about an unencrypted USB drive that contained the records of over 20,000 Kaiser workers.
+The USB drive was discovered at a Santa Cruz thrift store.